-I am an arts-focused content strategist, writer, and editor putting the internet to work for creative culture.
+I am an arts-focused strategist, writer, and editor putting the internet to work for creative culture.

-In 2013, I spoke at SXSW on social media’s effect on curatorial practice, which ignited my interest in digital networking tools in relation to the evolution of contemporary culture.
-Motivated to explore this interest further, I spent most of 2014 working as an art & technology-focused freelance strategist, writer, and curator, and had the pleasure of working on digital engagement projects with the Smithsonian, Electric Objects, and FutureCoast, to name a few.
+In 2013, I spoke at SXSW on social media’s effect on curatorial practices, which ignited my interest in the ways that digital networking tools and computer-based practices are catalyzing the evolution of contemporary culture.
+Motivated to explore this interest further, I spent most of 2014 working as an art & technology-focused freelance strategist, writer, and curator, and had the pleasure of working on projects with the Smithsonian, Electric Objects, and FutureCoast, to name a few.

-In 2014 I was also in residence at Gray Area Art + Technology Theater as a founding member of their Cultural Incubator program, for which I co-curated Chatrooms, a series of public programs exploring how artists are using the internet to push culture forward.
-Much of my writing from this time was published in SFAQ, The Creators Project, ART21, Complex Magazine, and in my personal newsletter, Pyramidrome.
-I have a bachelor’s degree in Studio Art from Vassar College, and while in residence at Gray Area, I also pushed my digital art practice further — you can see a selection of my work with 3D animation, experimental video, and immersive installations right over here, and see the installation I built for Gray Area’s creative code showcase here.
+In 2014 I was also in residence at Gray Area Art + Technology Theater as a founding member of their Cultural Incubator program, for which I worked with artist Morehshin Allahyari to co-curate Chatrooms, a series of public programs exploring how artists are using the internet to push culture forward.
+Much of my writing from this time was published in SFAQ, The Creators Project, ART21, and Complex Magazine.
+I have a bachelor’s degree in Studio Art from Vassar College, and while in residence at Gray Area, I also pushed my digital art practice further — you can see a selection of my work with 3D animation, experimental video, and immersive installations over here, and see the installation I built for Gray Area’s creative code showcase here.